How the Fire Suppression Module Works

 Improved Operational Safety

 Overall reliability of a laser system is improved with the addition of the fire suppression module.
-As a backup for lapses in supervision, the fire suppression module can prevent sustained combustion from escalating and causing damage to the laser system and surrounding property resulting in costly down time for repairs and lost productivity.
+As a backup, the fire suppression module can prevent sustained combustion from escalating and causing damage to the laser system and surrounding property resulting in costly down time for repairs and lost productivity.
 As an additional safeguard, sensors monitor the levels of fire suppressant in the unit and communicate with the laser system.
 The sensors prevent laser processing and warn the operator if a tank is empty and needs to be replaced.
 A backup tank is also built into each fire suppression unit allowing the operator to switch to a second tank in the event that the primary tank is deployed.
 In this way, laser material processing can continue while a replacement tank is acquired.

 Improved Return on Investment